echasnovski/mini.nvim/README.md

 <a name='mini.indentscope'></a>
 ### mini.indentscope

-Visualize and operate on indent scope.
+Visualize and work with indent scope.
 Supports customization of debounce delay, animation style, and different granularity of options for scope computing algorithm.

 - Customizable debounce delay, animation style, and scope computation options.
 - Implements scope-related motions and textobjects.